thespinmaster/venus-os/readme.md

 Set up ssh key (using Terminus)
-Vaults>>Key chain> select id with rp4 and export or in windows copy text in file user/.ssh/keys/id_xxx.pub into the file ~/root/.ssh changing name to root@raspberypi (although name does not appear matter)
+Vaults>>Key chain> select id with rp4 and export or in windows copy text in file user/.ssh/keys/id_xxx.pub into the file ~/root/.ssh/authorized_keys file changing name to root@raspberypi (although name does not appear matter)

 ### set up dev environment